router5/router5.github.io/_guides/middleware.md

 a done callback for asynchronous operations.
 If it returns false, a rejected promise or a callback with an error, it will fail the transition.

-This type of function is ideal to remove data loading logic from components, and is a good fit for applications aiming at having a  qcentralised state object.
+This type of function is ideal to remove data loading logic from components, and is a good fit for applications aiming at having a centralised state object.

 ```javascript
 const mware1 = (router) => (toState, fromState, done) => {